parasecurity/SecurityReconfiguration/cva6/README.md

 ### This folder contains all folders and components necessary to run the modified CVA6 RISC-V CPU on the Genesys 2 board.

 cva6 folder contains the source code.
 Open `/cva6/corev_apu/fpga/ariane_gui.xpr` in Vivado to open the project.
-From there you can run synthesis and generate bitstreams.\
+From there you can run synthesis and generate bitstreams.
 (CVA6 source code is from commit `24841d307b77a6031f64377cb184dc8157902739` of Fri May 12 19:13:15 2023)

 gen_bins.tcl script takes the generated partial bitstreams and converts them into binary files formatted for the ICAP port.\
 Run `source gen_bin.tcl` with vivado to generate the 2 partial bitstreams.

 ## Writing the generated partial bitstreams to an SD card.
 Clone the cva6-sdk git repository `git clone https://github.com/openhwgroup/cva6-sdk`\
-Replace the makefile in the created repo with our own makefile located in this folder\
+Replace the makefile in the created repo with our own makefile located in this folder.\
+Copy the 2 generated partial bitstreams (.bin) into the cva6-sdk repo.\
 cva6-sdk contains the linux image and bootloader that are written to the sd card.\
 We have modified the makefile so that it writes the 2 partial bitstreams into the sd card aswell.\
 Go into the cva6-sdk folder and run `git submodule update --init --recursive`.\